ULL-ESIT-DMSI/ull-esit-dmsi.github.io-source/tema1-introduccion/practicas/nextjs/README.md

 Therefore,

-1. each time the `animalInput` state changes, the component is rendered again and the `useEffect` hook bound to that state will be executed.
+1. each time the `animalInput` state changes, the component is rendered again.
+The `animalInput`changes when the user types in the input field.
-2. each time the `result` state changes, the component is rendered again and the `useEffect` hook bound to that state will be executed.
+2. each time the `result` state changes, the component is rendered again.
+The `result` changes when the API returns the result.

 The `useState` hook **allows us to create state variables for our components**.